progmaticltd/homebox/docs/configuration.md

                             # the 'lists' folder...
 I personally use '~'

 ###############################################################################

 ```

 Once again, the file should be self documented.

-### Automatic configuration of Thunderbird and Outlook

-The two options “autoconfig” and “autodiscover” allows your users to automatically configure their
-email parameters in _Mozilla Thunderbird_ and _Microsoft Outlook_.
-Both requires the creation of two domain
-entries, for instance "autoconfig.homebox.space" and "autodiscover.homebox.space"

-The later requires the creation of an HTTPS certificate, which is automatically managed when using Gandi.

 ## Password policies

-Password policies are enforced at two levels, when you change your password via the Roundcube webmail
+Password policies are enforced at two levels, when you change your
-interface, and from the command line, if you are connected through SSH or in the console.
+password via the Roundcube webmail interface, and from the command
+line, if you are connected through SSH or in the console.

 ```yaml